Mostafa-Ahmed-Abdelhakem/work-with-image/README.md

 # work-with-image
-this is a simple project (Scaling, Rotation, and Translation) for an image.
+this is a simple project using cv2 and numpy on Python (Scaling, Rotation, and Translation) for an image.